gravitydev/scoop/README.md

 Scoop is a query construction toolkit for scala.
 It is a very early experiment.
 You could say it is a strange mix between Squeryl and Anorm.
 The main motivation is to provide a concise and practical solution that doesn't necessarily take complete control away from the SQL strings used.

+Lots of inspiration was taken from squeryl, anorm, and the apocalisp blog.

 Installation
 ------------